 Theft and Crime:

-• Stay Vigilant: Be aware of your surroundings and keep an eye on your belongings.
+- Stay Vigilant: Be aware of your surroundings and keep an eye on your belongings, especially in crowded areas like markets or public transport.

-• Secure Your Valuables: Use hotel safes or secure storage for valuables.
+- Secure Your Valuables: Use hotel safes or secure storage for valuables.
+Avoid displaying expensive items like jewelry or electronics.

 Legal Emergencies:

-• Know Your Rights: Familiarize yourself with local laws and regulations to avoid legal issues.
+- Know Your Rights: Familiarize yourself with local laws and regulations to avoid legal issues.
+For example, drug offenses are severely punished in China.

-• Legal Aid: In case of legal troubles, contact your embassy or consulate for assistance.
+- Legal Aid: If you face legal troubles, contact your embassy or consulate immediately.
 They can provide legal advice and resources.
+Find your embassy here.

 Communication During Emergencies